 Firstly, celebrating and learning about Canadian black history is essential to understanding the experiences of past generations, and more importantly, it helps to create a more equitable future.
 From civil rights movements to electoral campaigns that have advanced individual freedoms for all people regardless of race, or ethnicity, recognizing black history can serve as a reminder of our collective progress over time.
 Moreover, gaining an appreciation for African-American culture promotes greater inclusivity and acceptance among diverse communities today.

 ITI Canada Supports Non-Profit Development

 ITI Canada assisted this project, providing web development for the main website of the nonprofit organization.
 As well as support with the Community Stories project.
-We are proud to have worked with BCBAHS on important projects that tells the stories of British Columbia’s Black Pioneers.
+In addition to that, we are proud to have worked with BCBAHS on important projects that tells the stories of British Columbia’s Black Pioneers.

 The grand opening of the Mifflin Gibbs Study Room wall mural was a huge success!
 Thank you to everyone who came out to celebrate.
-We are so grateful to have such a beautiful tribute to British Columbia’s Black Pioneers in our community.
-Thank you to the Greater Victoria Public Library and BC Black History Awareness Society for making this project possible.
-We are proud to have played a part in this momentous project.
+ITI Canada is grateful to have such a beautiful tribute to British Columbia’s Black Pioneers in our community.
+We are thankful to the Greater Victoria Public Library and BC Black History Awareness Society for making this project possible.
+Finally, we are proud to have played a part in this momentous project.

 ITI Canada is a Web Developer for Non-Profit Organizations

-ITI Canada is a web development company that works with non-profit organizations.
+ITI Canada is a web development and it consulting company that works with non-profit organizations.
 We are dedicated to helping non-profits achieve their goals and make a positive impact in their communities.
-If you are a non-profit looking for web development services, please contact us.
-We would be happy to discuss your specific needs and see how we can help.
+Lastly, if you are a non-profit looking for web development services, please contact us, we would be happy to discuss your specific needs and see how we can help.